- Ingram School of Nursing

 Vaccination/Immunization and Mask-Fitting Requirements

-New students must refer to Ingram School of Nursing > Undergraduate > Health Sciences: General Information > Student Services and Regulations > Vaccination/Immunization Requirements for Health Sciences Programs.
+New students must refer to Nursing > Undergraduate > Health Sciences: General Information > Student Services and Regulations > Vaccination/Immunization Requirements for Health Sciences Programs.
 A copy of the immunization form outlining requirements can be found at www.mcgill.ca/studenthealth/immunize/forms.
 Annual flu vaccination is strongly recommended to all health science students.
 Entry into the McGill University Teaching Hospital Network is dependent on having met the immunization requirements.
 All students must have immunizations completed (or in process for Hepatitis B) and mask fitting done by the start of clinical placement in September.

-CPR and First Aid Requirements
+CPR and AED Requirements

-Valid First Aid and CPR Certification Health Care Provider (HCP) and Automated External Defibrillation (AED) is required no later than September 15 for all graduate nursing students except for those in the Ph.D. program.
+CPR Certification Health Care Provider (HCP) and Automated External Defibrillation (AED) is required no later than September 15 for all graduate nursing students except for those in the Ph.D. program.
 Students are responsible for maintaining this certification up-to-date throughout their program of study.

 Regulations Concerning Clinical Placement Courses